90barricade93/WP_01_EC_AI_24Q2/README.md

 This project is part of the Encode Club AI BootCamp.
 The goal is to extend a Chef GPT script to give our AI chef some personality and make it interact in various ways based on user input.
 Each team member has created a script with a unique AI chef personality.

 ## AI Chief Personalities (for example, change to your own)
-1. **Young and Spirited Indian Cook** - Loves to make Biryani.
+1. **Calm and serene Norwegian chief** - Loves to make Biryani.
 2. **Wise and Experienced Italian Chief** - Loves to make pasta.
-3. **Focused and Detail-oriented Vegan French Chief** - Specializes in vegan dishes.
+3. **Meticulous, detailed and strict German Chief** - Specializes in vegan dishes.
-4. **Fun and Energetic Mexican Chief** - Loves spicy food.
+4. **Shouting and enthusiastic Swiss Chief** - Loves spicy food.
-5. **Creative and Dedicated French Chief** - Specializes in classic dishes.
+5. **Lively and energetic korean Chief** - Specializes in classic dishes.
 6. **Creative and Dedicated Dutch Chief** - Loves modernizing of tradition and innovate culinaries.

 ## Results